sharp0111/real-time-stock-data-api/README.md

 3. [Socket.io](#socketio)
 4. [Third-party API](#thirdpartyapi)

-# Repository hosted on Github and AWS CodeCommit

-# Deployed to AWS Lambda

 # Node.js <a name="nodejs"></a>

 [Node.js](https://nodejs.org/en/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.